EBay to open 'shoppable windows' in New York

-SAN FRANCISCO (Reuters) - EBay Inc is launching virtual stores called “shoppable windows” this month that the e-commerce company hopes will help retailers generate more sales from their existing physical store networks.
+SAN FRANCISCO, June 5 (Reuters) - EBay Inc is launching virtual stores called “shoppable windows” this month that the e-commerce company hopes will help retailers generate more sales from their existing physical store networks.

 The first four of these screens will open from June 8 through July 7 in busy parts of New York City, such as the lower east side and Soho.
 They will sell 30 items from Kate Spade Saturday, a new fashion brand launched this year by apparel retailer Fifth & Pacific Companies Inc.